 They are dedicated to the release team and not just to their specific skill set or their functional manager.

 Coordinating projects across multiple departments requires meetings.
 In many cases, lots of meetings.

-Documents and processes like development specifications can introduce the possibility for miscommunication, with consequent quality and re-work implications.
+Documents and processes like development specifications can introduce the possibility for miscommunication, with potential implications for quality and rework.

 They Ensure Consistent Focus on the Customer Experience

 Cross-functional teams should be organized around delivering a particular customer intent, action or value stream.
-This helps the team to remain focused on the customer experience.
+Mapping this helps the team remain focused on the customer experience.
 Although less common, companies still fall into the trap of building products for themselves, rather than for their customers.